hexbatch/apple-core/v1/docs/layers/c1-core-expansions/aa-overview.md

 see [core expansions.md](../../core/core-api-general/expansions.md)

-Expansions are done here because not everything needs them, but some layers do
+Expansions are done here because not everything needs them, but some layers do.
+The expansions can be implemented when needed

 # Api